 Routes: Mt Kenya(Sirimon – Chogoria Route) | Kilimanjaro – (Marangu Route)

-Mount Kenya and Mount Kilimanjaro though located in two different countries, they share a lot in common and are so far yet so near.
+Mount Kenya and Mount Kilimanjaro though located in two different countries, share a lot in common and are so far yet so near.
 Mount Kenya is located in Kenya, Tanzania’s neighbouring country.
 Tanzania is the home country of Mount Kilimanjaro, in fact, Mount Kilimanjaro lies close to the Kenya – Tanzania border.
 These two mountains are Africa’s highest with Mount Kilimanjaro (5,895m) being higher than Mount Kenya (5,199m).
 In that case, climbing Mount Kenya would act as an acclimatisation climb to warm up for climbing Mount Kilimanjaro, Africa’s highest mountain and the world’s highest free-standing mountain.
 While Mount Kilimanjaro is Tanzania’s highest, Mount Kenya is Kenya’s highest, now imagine the thrill of combining the two treks that offer amazing scenery, views and world-class bragging rights under their belts.

 This 2 week Mount Kenya and Mount Kilimanjaro trek combines a 5-day Mount Kenya climb using the Sirimon – Chogoria Route and 6 day Marangu route to come up with a single itinerary with an extra day of rest after travelling between the two countries of East Africa that share the same border.

-Your level of stamina, determination, mental and physical preparedness will be questioned as you seek to reach the summits of these two African giants.
+Your level of stamina, determination, and mental and physical preparedness will be questioned as you seek to reach the summits of these two African giants.

 Even though both mountains are not technically demanding, you will need to be in good form to climb them, both physically and mentally.